Ehsan70/Mininet_LINC_script/LINCoe_and_iControl.md

 Start LINC-OE simple optical topology with iControl.
+Thhis document has two portions:
+1. setting up the iControl
+2. setting up the linc-oe
 ------------------------------------------------------------------
+1. setting up the iControl
 If you haven't clone the LOOM repo, do the following:
 	git clone https://github.com/FlowForwarding/loom.git